rikardgn/learnCpp/README.md

 Exceptions maanagement
 ----------------------
-- divByZeroLogicalException.cpp
+- mult5LargerThan3.cpp
-- Shows how to throw a logical exceoption when trying to divide by zero
+- Example of how to throw a invalid argument exception when trying to multiply 5 with smaller number than 4

 Keywords
 --------